grpc/proposal/A72-open-telemetry-tracing.md

 * [gRFC A45: Exposing OpenCensus Metrics and Tracing for gRPC retry][A45]
 * [gRFC A66: OpenTelemetry Metrics][A66]

-## Proposal
+# Proposal
-### gRPC OpenTelemetry Tracing API
+## gRPC OpenTelemetry Tracing API
 We will add tracing functions in grpc-open-telemetry plugin, along with OpenTelemetry metrics [gRFC A66][A66].
-Languages will keep using gRPC infrastructures, e.g. interceptor and stream tracer to implement the feature, the same as Census.

-The OpenTelemetry API will coexist with the OpenCensus API.
-Only one `grpc-trace-bin` header will be sent for a single RPC as long as only one of OpenTelemetry or OpenCensus is enabled for the channel.
+Internally, the tracing functionality will be implemented using existing gRPC infrastructure such as interceptors and stream tracers.

+#### Propagator Wire Format
+gRPC OpenTelemetry will use the existing OpenTelemetry propagators API for context propagation by encoding them in metadata, for the following benefits:
+1. Full integration with OpenTelemetry APIs that is easier for users to reason about.
+2. Make it possible to plugin other propagators that the community supports.
+3. Flexible API that allows clean and simple migration paths to a different propagator.

+In order for the propagator to perform injecting and extracting spanContext value from the carrier, which is the Metadata in gRPC, languages will implement Getter and Setter corresponding to the propagator.
+Currently, OpenTelemetry propagator API only supports `TextMapPropagator`, that is to send string key/value pairs between the client and server.
+Therefore, to implement Getter and Setter is to implement the TextMap carrier interface:
+`TextMapCarrier` (For C++/Go), or `TextMapGetter`/`TextMapSetter` (For Java), see pseudocode in later sections.

  The APIs to enable and configure OpenTelemetry tracing are different among languages due to different underlying infrastructures.

-#### Java
+### Java
 In Java, it will be part of global interceptors, so that the interceptors are managed in a more sustainable way and user-friendly.
 As a prerequisite, the stream tracer factory API will be stabilized.
 OpenTelemetryModule will be created with